 The third consideration is how many products or services you’re trying to promote via SEO.
-Again, this is straight forward.
+Again, this is straightforward.
 As you try to expand your reach by targeting more and more product or service keywords, then you’ll need to invest more in your SEO.
-At minimum, you’ll want to build separate webpages for each of the products or services you’re promoting.
+At a minimum, you’ll want to build separate pages for each of the products or services you’re promoting.

-Remember, each additional product or service comes with a new set a competitors already ranking high in Google.
-So make sure you analyze the competition using Open Site Explorer before diving in too deep.
+Remember, each additional product or service comes with a new set of competitors already ranking high in Google.
+So make sure you analyze the competition using Link Explorer before diving in too deep.

 No One-Size-Fits-All Solution